ahans03/TonyToDo/README.md

 Describe any challenges encountered while building the app.

 I ran into many challenges while making this app.
 While the instruction were easy to follow and the code was given, I had a hard time keeping up with methods/objects being called.
 My understanding of how certain variables obtain their values within this program is also limited.
 I have no doubt that practice will make it easier to follow exactly what the program is executing.

+Another challenge worth noting is the use of git and github.
+I'm completely new to both so I had to review the steps the setup and use the VCS multiple times.
+Again, practice will make me more proficient at this.

 ## License